cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-settings.md

 Now you can add a new 2FA device to protect your account.

-If you lose access to your authenticator, ask your Organization Owner to turn off 2FA.
+If you lose access to your authenticator, ask your Organization Owner to turn off 2FA or use your recovery code.
 For details, see [Lost Access to Your Authenticator](/platform-deep-dive/cobalt-account/account-recovery/#lost-access-to-your-authenticator).

 ## Create and Manage API Tokens